NGSAnalysisOnBeocatClass/in_class_problems/Lecture1.md

 **samtools view**

-`view` outputs to standard out by default so you should exclude the `-` to indicate output file.
+`samtools view` outputs to standard out by default so you should exclude the `-` that indicates output file.

        Usage at begining of pipe:   samtools view [options] [input] |